Not content with stealing their savings via inflation and ultra low interest rates, the government now has pensioner's homes in their sights!

 Under the scheme, the council helps elderly people move into a new property such as sheltered accommodation.

-The local authority foots the bill for moving costs, renovations and financial advice.
+moving costs, renovations and financial advice.
 In return, the council is able to rent the house to families in need and manage that tenancy directly.

 A four-bedroom house managed by the council would be rented at a typical rate of £1,300 per month, £300 less than the average market rate for a privately rented home.